andreacremese/SpringInjectionPlayground/README.md

 In the case the fully_qualified_path_implementation has as well an inection, add a property  -getting the implementation of what you are injecting via the name of the class in the XML file.

+don't like this a lot, as it leaves you with a public setter for somethign that shoudl be assigned only at creation...

 ## constructor injection

 The idea is very similar, but inject in the contstructo, passing the index in the constructor.
 It's nice that you can control how - you can use them together.